imdark/product_co_occurrence/README.md

 	2. Eclat algorithm
 	3. FP-growth algorithm

-	currently given some experiments FP-growth algorithm seems to run the fastest given the data I tested it with given
+	currently given some experiments FP-growth algorithm seems to run the fastest given the data I tested it with and in general is considered
+	Best of breed in term of memory performance and otherwise

 b. pydocs
 c. python 3 types
 d. clean up